 Also known as your "bottom line."
 Net profit represents total revenues less total expenses.
 This figure is especially important at tax time.
 This is because you pay self-employment taxes as a percentage of net profit.

-This basic business term measures how much profit you keep relative to total sales.
+This essential business term measures how much profit you keep relative to total sales.
 There are three types of profit margins: gross, operating and net.
 Calculate these by dividing the profit (revenue minus costs) by the revenue.

 Cash flow is the movement of money in and out of your business.
 You want there to be a higher flow of income into the business than there is an outflow of expenses from the business.
-This is called a positive cash flow.
+This is called positive cash flow.

 Your Return on Investment, or ROI, shows how much you gained or lost on a business investment relative to how much you spent on it.
 Calculate ROI by dividing net profit by the cost of the investment.

 Is the purpose of your business to supply goods or services to other business?
 If so, you operate a B2B, or business-to-business, venture.
 On the flip side of B2B businesses are B2C businesses.
 These businesses supply goods or services directly to an end user or consumer.